Main Terms and Settings

 There are the global statuses which are set in Flowlu by default and assigned to each stage.
 The statuses have different colour coding, which, respectively, are linked to the stages.
 Colour bars allow you to quickly assess the progress of work since there can be a lot of stages, but the number of statuses is always unchanged.

 - To do—the blue colour-coding.
 Corresponds to all the stages, at which at the given moment the work on the task is not being performed;

 - In process—yellow colour coding.
 Corresponds to all stages where work is being performed on the task;

 - Awaiting approval—purple colour coding.
 Corresponds to the stages of waiting for verification, testing, etc.;

 - Done—green colour coding.
 At the stage with this status, the task is considered completed.
 We do not recommend creating more than one stage with this status.

 This is an entity that summarizes a group of issues.
 Allows you to categorize issues in the project according to certain characteristics and belongings.

 List of requirements for the project (product).
-Requirements are in accordance with the priority of their implementation.
-Backlog is regularly being reviewed, getting filled and re–evaluated by the product owner and the team.
+The requirements are in accordance with the priority of their implementation.
+The backlog is regularly being reviewed, getting filled and re-evaluated by the product owner and the team.

-The main working tool Scrum along with the issues.
-This iteration of the delivery part of your project (product increment), which has clear time and scope limits (depends on the team's efficiency and performance).
+This is the main Scrum working tool along with the issues.
+It is an iteration of the delivery part of your project (product increment), which has clear time and scope limits (depends on the team's efficiency and performance).
 In the principles of Scrum, the sprint has a duration of 2 to 4 weeks, and its deadline cannot be changed after it starts.